datatorch/documentation/docs/helm-charts.md

 helm delete my-release
 ```

-The command will remove all kubernetes components associated with the chart and
+The command will remove all Kubernetes components associated with the chart and
 deletes the release.

 ::: warning